 - In Bluetooth LE applications, two RAM Blocks, RAM_8K_0 and RAM_8K_1, are reserved for Bootloader and Bluetooth LE Stack only, not available for applications.
-When the system is in Active Mode, these two RAM Blocks shall be in FULL Mode; when the system is in Sleep Mode, they shall be in RETENTION Mode.
+When the system is in active mode, these two RAM Blocks shall be in FULL mode; when the system is in sleep mode, they shall be in RETENTION mode.
 Non-Bluetooth LE applications can use these two RAM Blocks. - Purposes of RAM_8K_2 and subsequent RAM Blocks are defined by applications.
 Generally, user data and the code segments to be executed in RAM are defined in continuous segments starting from RAM_8K_2; top of function call stacks are defined in upper address part of RAM.
 The power mode of these RAM Blocks can be enabled, or controlled by applications.

-- 1. Only if a RAM Block is in FULL Mode, an MCU is permitted to access it. - 2.
+- 1. An MCU is permitted only when a RAM Block is in FULL mode. - 2.
 To manage the RAM power sources and use a RAM Block which is not included in the memory layout information of applications, you need to call the mem_pwr_mgmt_mode_set_from(uint32_t start_addr, uint32_t size) function during application initialization, to power the RAM Block on. - 3.
 Details about RAM power management APIs are in SDK_Folder\components\sdk\platform_sdk.h.
 SDK Folder is the root directory of GR551x SDK.